-It is important that we should project a sense of professionalism at all times.
+It is important that we should project a sense of professionalism at all times, including in virtual meetings.
 First impressions gained by clients matter.
-Everybody should dress in accordance with our dress code, and which respects the attire of others without discrimination.
+Everybody should dress in accordance with our dress code policy, and which respects the attire of others without discrimination.

-Professionals should also try to conduct themselves in a way that will reassure clients and enhance our commitment to client service.
+As professionals we should conduct ourselves in a way to reassure clients and enhance our commitment to client service.
 This can be achieved by appropriate behaviour both inside and outside the office towards clients, business contacts, suppliers and others.
 A positive, respectful and professional approach will have a significant impact on any client.